chantelmariediaz/GilletteAd-Twitter-Scrape/README.md

 For our project, we are going to grab tweets that discuss the controversial Gillette Ad, calculate sentiment, and run a model.

-## Let's get started using Python-Twitter Scraping Pt.
+## Let's Get Started using Python-Twitter Scraping Pt.
 1

-### First - what is Jupyter Notebook?
+### First - What is Jupyter Notebook?

 Jupyter notebook is an open-source web application and "notebook that integrates code and its output into a single document that combines visualizations, narrative text, mathematical equations, and other rich media" (Dataquest.com).
 This is where we'll code.